zphrs/aninest/README.md

 # Internal Design

 Typically creating a non-jerky animation is hard.
 Aninest solves this issue by only asking for the new target position, not allowing the user to set the start position.
 It stores the current value of the property when a new animation is triggered by `modifyTo(animationInfo, targetValue)`.
-Then it only fully computes the current value of the property when `getLocalState()`or`getStateTree()` is called.
+Then it only fully computes the current value of the property when `getLocalState()` or `getStateTree()` is called.

-When an animation is interrupted (by calling `modifyTo()` while the animation is running), the animation will bake the current state into the start value.
-This means that the animation will continue from the current value to the new value.
+When an animation is interrupted (by calling `modifyTo()` while the animation is running), the animation will save the current state as the start state.
+This means that the animation will continue from the current value to the value set by the `modifyTo()` call.
 While this might create a sudden change in velocity, all property values will remain continuous.